 What’s the most important part of making a song memorable?

 If there were a simple answer to this, we’d all be millionaires!
 But I would say one of the most vital elements is just simply drama.
 It’s important to balance expectation and surprise, satisfying what a new listener wants to hear while also giving them something fresh and interesting.
 Having a singable melody is part of it, but more abstractly I think it’s this concept of keeping a first-time listener’s expectations in mind at all times while writing.
 Your job is to take them on a journey through each piece, no matter what kind of music you’re writing.

 Your bio says you balance modern production with classical construction when creating musical pieces.
 What do you mean by this?

 I’m somewhat traditional in my approach to composition, in that I always start with pencil and paper sketches rather than diving right into the computer.
 I find this lets me be more freely creative, without worrying too much about the specifics of how I’d actually pull off a certain sound.
-Additionally, my melodies and harmonic progressions tend to do most of the heavy lifting in telling the story, rather than textural elements – some say this gives my scores a more old school feel as well.
-But that said, I frequently use synthesized and electronic elements in my scores, in tandem with the acoustic sounds, which gives them a contemporary vibe as well.
+Additionally, my melodies and harmonic progressions tend to do most of the heavy lifting in telling the story, rather than textural elements.
+Some say this gives my scores a more old school feel as well.
+That said, I frequently use synthesized and electronic elements in my scores in tandem with the acoustic sounds, which gives them a contemporary vibe as well.

 Do you miss anything about working for LucasArts?